GAURAVPA1/GAURAVPA1/README.md

 - 👋 Hi, I’m @GAURAVPA1
-- 👀 I’m interested in work with
+- 👀 I’m interested to learn new technology..
 - 🌱 I’m currently learning java and web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @gaurav_prajapat._